2011 Timbuktu kidnapping: Aftermath

 In a video posted on YouTube on 12 July 2012, Rijke said he had been captured by Al Qaeda and that he was treated well.

 One month later, in August 2012, Arabic TV news broadcaster Al Jazeera broadcast a report in which Rijke and the other two hostages were featured, urging their respective governments to negotiate with Al Qaeda for their release.

 In September 2013, almost two years after the kidnapping, AQIM released a video in which Rijke called upon the Dutch government "not to forget about him".
 The video was probably recorded in June 2013.
 It was the first sign of Rijke or any of the other hostages since French military actions in Mali in January 2013 when Islamist radicals had threatened to capture Mali's capital Bamako.

 On 21 August 2014, on social media the case of Sjaak Rijke caught slight attention with the hashtag #FreeSjaak, commemorating 1000 days of captivity.

 In November 2014, AQIM released another video in which Rijke addresses the Dutch government and his family.
 He says he is in pain and in a difficult security situation, and asks in an emotional way to please help him.
 The video was made on 26 September 2014, according to Rijke.

 Rijke ultimately survived the kidnapping, having been rescued by soldiers of the BFST in April 2015.

 In late June 2017, Gustafsson was released and flown to Sweden.
 No details about the negotiations were made public at the time.

 In late July 2017, McGown was released and returned to South Africa.
 South African officials refused to comment on the terms of the negotiations, but The New York Times reported that the South African government paid €3.5 million (about $4.2 million) to McGown's captors using South African charity Gift of the Givers as an intermediary.

+BBC resumed experiences of Steven McGowns as story.
+He found back to live as a keynote speaker.